superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 Digital connection to the speaker from the drone.

 #### **Specifications**
-The subsystem shall ensure two-way communication from the pilot to the victim.
+The subsystem SHALL ensure two-way communication from the pilot to the victim.
-The subsystem shall communicate wirelessly via the drone.
+The subsystem SHALL communicate wirelessly via the drone.
-The subsystem shall communicate through a speaker that will output 80 dB SPL.
+The subsystem SHALL communicate through a speaker that will output 80 dB SPL.
-The subsystem shall give vocal commands using the speaker and listen for responses to evaluate the cognitive ability of a victim.
+The subsystem SHALL give vocal commands using the speaker and listen for responses to evaluate the cognitive ability of a victim.

 #### **Description**